DIY Farmer’s Market Baby Shower Theme – Tips & Tricks

 Guest Favours

-Your guests not only gave up a good chunk of a day to celebrate with you, but also probably put out some cash on a gift.
+Your guests not only gave up a good chunk of a day to celebrate with you, but also probably put out some cash for a gift.
 It is always nice to thank them with a little something for coming.
 Over the years I have been to many weddings and showers where guest favours are handed out and I have found that edibles are usually the best.

 Farmers Market Shower